 Additionally, you can set up a hardware acceleration for your browser.
 Again, go to the Settings section > Advanced Settings > System > Use hardware acceleration when available.
 This should improve speed on Google Drive's web version as well.

-Reduce your file size
+Reduce your large files size

-Archiving your files is also a very good strategy if you need to transfer files further like sharing them with colleagues or clients.
+Archiving your large files is also a very good strategy if you need to transfer files further like sharing them with colleagues or clients.

 You might complain that you cannot preview files in this scenario.
 But this is not the case anymore.
 Unzip your info right in the Google Drive app by connecting apps like Zip Extractor or something similar.